 Development Policy Research Unit, School of Economics, University of Cape Town, South Africa. tim.kohler@uct.ac.za.
 The author is grateful to Dr. Gabrielle Wills for constructive feedback, thoughtful suggestions, and valuable guidance on an earlier version of this work, and acknowledges funding from Allan and Gill Gray Philanthropies as part of the Covid-Generation project.
 Any remaining errors or omissions remain the author's own.

-DESPITE A

-SUBSTANTIAL

-INCREASE IN

-EDUCATIONAL

-ATTAINMENT, THE

-RETURNS TO

-EDUCATION HAVE

-INCREASED, IMPLYING

-THAT THE INCREASED

-DEMAND FOR HIGHEREDUCATED WORKERS

-HAS OUTPACED THE

-INCREASE IN SUPPLY.
+The findings and conclusions contained within are those of the authors and do not necessarily reflect positions or policies of Allan & Gill Gray Philanthropies.

+DESPITE A SUBSTANTIAL INCREASE IN EDUCATIONAL ATTAINMENT, THE RETURNS TO EDUCATION HAVE INCREASED, IMPLYING THAT THE INCREASED DEMAND FOR HIGHER-EDUCATED WORKERS HAS OUTPACED THE INCREASE IN SUPPLY.